OpenCollarTeam/opencollarteam.github.io/docs/RLV.md

 Clears all collar RLV restrictions, including those enforced by the relay.
 Available to anyone with collar access but the wearer unless self owned.
 >[prefix] clear

-## Detach
-Gives a list of occupied attachment points with the names of the objects attached to each.
-Pressing the button with the corresponding name will detach the item (unless there is a lock on detach or Dress is restricted).
->[prefix] detach (opens the "detach" menu)

 # RLV SETTINGS (new in V 7.4)
 This menu contains Exceptions, which lets you set Exceptions to RLV restrictions for Owners and Trusted; plus allows you to set values for Camera and Chat Restrictions.